amogo-lab/framework/README.md

-# AMogo Php8 Framework components.
+# AMogoLab - A PHP8 Framework.